aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 Now that the project and the starting world are created, we are going to create our *robot*, that also has *supervisor* privileges.
-Later, we will add the *controller* script, through which we will be able to handle several aspects of the simulation needed for RL (e.g. resetting), but also control the robot with the actions produced by the RL agent.
+Later, we will add the *controller* script, through which we will be able to handle several aspects of the simulation needed for RL, but also control the robot with the actions produced by the RL agent.

 1. Click on the *Add a new object or import an object* button\